By Pep Canals, on 27 July 2022

-In traditional marketing a brand issues messages and the public listens to them (or, if they are not interested, ignores them).
+In traditional marketing, a brand issues messages and the public listens to them (or, if consumers are not interested, they ignore them).
 But, with the rise of digital marketing, all this has changed.

 What Is Two-Way Communication?

 Two-way communication happens when the recipient and the sender of a message exchange roles on a continuous basis.
 In marketing, this happens when a brand sends a message, the consumer responds to the message, the brand reacts to the consumer's response, and so on.

 In traditional marketing, communication was one-way.
 The brand is the sender and the consumers were the recipients.
 Today, a brand can achieve two-way communication by posting about a product or service, a promotion, etc. on its social media accounts and asking followers to give their opinions about it.
 One-way communication is not without its advantages.
 It is a much simpler process and may still be suitable for specific situations.

 Nowadays, brands must maintain contact with their consumers and practice social listening, so it is essential to incorporate two-way communication into their marketing strategies.

 Two-way communication fosters greater trust and transparency.
 Social networks have put brands within reach of consumers, so consumers expect to be able to interact with them.
 A company that refuses to engage in dialogue with its consumers can generate distrust.